 Myth 1: You Can’t Send Him Pictures

 The guys are allowed to have pictures, but they aren’t allowed to receive anything beside letters, if that makes sense.
 About a month into Basic, our wedding photographer sent me the photos.
 I wanted my husband to see them SO BAD because #1 I loved them and #2 I knew they would be a total morale booster.
-But I knew if I sent a padded envelope of wedding photos, he wouldn’t be allowed to receive them.
+But I knew if I sent a padded envelope of wedding photos, he wouldn’t be allowed to receive them (because of the padded envelope, not the photos).
 The trick here is to put the photos in the right size envelope.

 Just remember–you can ONLY send appropriate photos.